Environment Setup

 Overview

-- Completely Local: All settings and data are stored within the project directory
+- Completely Local: All configuration and data stored within the project

 - Dedicated Port Commands: Aliases like